| Size | Price | Stock | Qty |

 Effects on Late Osteogenesis Markers[1] Researchers further investigated each molecule’s effects on late osteogenesis, using Alizarin red staining to determine the extent of mineral deposition after 21 days.
 These results mirrored those of the ELF97 staining, with osteogenic supplements inducing the formation of Alizarin red-positive deposits across the majority of the culture surface.
 This was almost completely abolished in the presence of CHIR and inhibited to a lesser extent by either IWP-4 or IWR-1 at the concentrations tested ( Fig. 3B ).
 This confirmed that effects detected in the MBA and static plate, using 7 days ELF97 staining as an early readout, translated through to an equivalent influence on the final maturation of MPCs into mineralizing osteoblasts.
 Together these data provided confidence that we could use conventional cultures to further investigate the changes seen in the MBA screen.[1] |

-Pluripotent stem cell-derived cardiomyocytes are currently being investigated for in vitro human heart models and as potential therapeutics for heart failure.
-In this study, we have developed a differentiation protocol that minimizes the need for specific human embryonic stem cell (hESC) line optimization.
-We first reduced the heterogeneity that exists within the starting population of bulk cultured hESCs by using cells adapted to single-cell passaging in a 2-dimensional (2D) culture format.
-Compared with bulk cultures, single-cell cultures comprised larger fractions of TG30(hi)/OCT4(hi) cells, corresponding to an increased expression of pluripotency markers OCT4 and NANOG, and reduced expression of early lineage-specific markers.
-A 2D temporal differentiation protocol was then developed, aimed at reducing the inherent heterogeneity and variability of embryoid body-based protocols, with induction of primitive streak cells using bone morphogenetic protein 4 and activin A, followed by cardiogenesis via inhibition of Wnt signaling using the small molecules IWP-4 or IWR-1.
-IWP-4 treatment resulted in a large percentage of cells expressing low amounts of cardiac myosin heavy chain and expression of early cardiac progenitor markers ISL1 and NKX2-5, thus indicating the production of large numbers of immature cardiomyocytes (~65,000/cm(2) or ~1.5 per input hESC).
-This protocol was shown to be effective in HES3, H9, and, to a lesser, extent, MEL1 hESC lines.
-In addition, we observed that IWR-1 induced predominantly atrial myosin light chain (MLC2a) expression, whereas IWP-4 induced expression of both atrial (MLC2a) and ventricular (MLC2v) forms.
-The intrinsic flexibility and scalability of this 2D protocol mean that the output population of primitive cardiomyocytes will be particularly accessible and useful for the investigation of molecular mechanisms driving terminal cardiomyocyte differentiation, and potentially for the future treatment of heart failure.[1]
+Currently, researchers are investigating the use of pluripotent stem cell-derived cardiomyocytes to construct human heart models in vitro and as potential therapies for heart failure.
+In this study, we developed a differentiation protocol that minimizes the need for optimization of specific human embryonic stem cell (hESC) lines.
+We first reduced the heterogeneity of the batch-cultured hESC starting population by using cells passaged in a two-dimensional (2D) culture mode.
+Compared to batch culture, the single-cell culture showed a higher proportion of TG30(hi)/OCT4(hi) cells, corresponding to increased expression of the pluripotency markers OCT4 and NANOG and decreased expression of early lineage-specific markers.
+Subsequently, we developed a two-dimensional time-dependent differentiation protocol designed to reduce the inherent heterogeneity and variability of embryoid-based protocols.
+This protocol first induces primitive stripe cells using bone morphogenetic protein 4 and activin A, and then induces cardiomyogenesis by inhibiting the Wnt signaling pathway using small molecules IWP-4 or IWR-1.
+After IWP-4 treatment, most cells expressed low levels of cardiac myosin heavy chain and early cardiac progenitor markers ISL1 and NKX2-5, indicating the generation of a large number of immature cardiomyocytes (approximately 65,000/cm² or approximately 1.5 per input hESC).
+This protocol has been shown to be effective for HES3, H9, and to a lesser extent for MEL1 hESC cell lines.
+Furthermore, we observed that IWR-1 primarily induced the expression of atrial myosin light chain (MLC2a), while IWP-4 induced the expression of both atrial (MLC2a) and ventricular (MLC2v) forms.
+The inherent flexibility and scalability of this two-dimensional culture protocol means that the resulting proto-cardiomyocyte population will be particularly readily available and can be used to study the molecular mechanisms driving terminal cardiomyocyte differentiation and potential applications in the future treatment of heart failure.
+[1]

 C23H20N4O3S3